xma711/notebook/blockchain/bitcoin/README.md

 However, given one of the keys, there is no way to get the other key back.

 When A wants to sends a BTC to B,
-A wrote a file with contents something like "my BTC is from XXX; i want to transfer this BTC to (public) address xxxxxxx".
+A wrote a file with contents something like "my BTC is from XXX; I want to transfer this BTC to (public) address xxxxxxx".
 Then A encrypts this file with A's private key (no one knows about this key except A).
 A then sends this file to the connected nodes that will verify this file (these nodes are called miners.)